JSTOR-Labs/plant-humanities/Banana.md

 	data-active="true"></var>

 ### Bananas Today
 Today the Cavendish banana remains the dominant cultivated and exported varietal of bananas.
 Just as it did in the twentieth century, the current global production of more than one million tons remains based on large-scale vegetative propagation of a small number of genotypes derived from a handful of ancient sexual recombination events.
 This makes the Cavendish varietal, like the Gros Michel, particularly susceptible to diseases as well as pests and climate change.
 Recent scientific studies on banana genetics and genomes, however, could hold the key to diversifying and revitalizing banana hybrids.
-For many scientists, the goal is to figure out banana’s origin story in order to produce new polyploid hybrids through genetic recombinations of fertile diploids, just as societies in Southeast Asia did thousands of years ago.
+For many scientists, the goal is to figure out banana’s origin story in order to produce new polyploid hybrids through genetic recombinations of fertile diploids, just as societies in Southeast Asia did thousands of years ago.[^ref7]
 <var data-primary="image"></var>
 <var data-image id="Cavendish Banana Network" title="Cavendish Cultivars" data-fit="contain" data-url="http://www.promusa.org/preview3344" data-region=""></var>